 Bone and soft tissue tumors constitute a heterogeneous group of neoplasms.
 Rendering a definitive diagnosis is complicated not only by the large volume of existing histologic subtypes, but also frequently by the presence of overlapping clinical, histologic, immunohistochemical, and/or radiographic features.
-Mesenchymal tumor-specific cytogenetic and molecular genetic abnormalities have demonstrated an increasingly important ancillary role in mesenchymal tumor diagnostics.
+The underlying molecular events in these neoplasms play a critical ancillary role in establishing a precise diagnosis and their identification for many subtypes is imperative for directing targeted therapy.
+Selection of molecular testing for individual specimens should be carefully considered in concert with the clinicohistopathologic features and differential diagnostic considerations.
+Familiarization with the numerous and complex molecular events in this cancer category as well as molecular test options is of value in providing optimal care.

 Drs.
 Julia A. Bridge and Scott R. Lauer provide consultative expertise in the diagnosis of soft tissue and bone lesions at Nebraska Medicine, regionally, and nationally.
 In addition to the cytopathologic and/or histopathologic evaluation of individual lesions, imaging studies are routinely reviewed with our bone and soft tissue radiology experts.